 The best way to monitor all aspects of your sprint's progression is by using a burndown chart!
 With monday dev's burndown chart, you can track the progress of your sprints compared to what was planned based on the sum of work days, hours, story points - you name it!
 Let's take a look.

 To create a burndown chart, click the "Burndown" button beside the status bar of your active or completed sprint.

 The line chart is drawn along the dates of the active sprint on the x-axis and number of story points on the y-axis.
-The gray line represents the ideal "burn rate" planned projection of estimated effort in the given timeline, while the blue line indicates the remaining estimated effort.
+The green line represents the ideal "burn rate" planned projection of estimated effort in the given timeline, while the blue line indicates the remaining estimated effort.
 Each data point marks a change in the sprint's scope and the height reflects the change in total effort during the sprint.

 Team members can use the activity log for more information regarding any of the data points on your burndown chart!

 Click the "Activity log" tab to the left of your chart to open the left pane.
 Here, you'll find an activity log organized in chronological order with most recent events at the top descending.
 Each item on the activity log represents a change to one of the items in your sprint.
 The heading is the change made, and below, the team member who made the change is listed beside the name of the item.

 Prioritize your sprints with Kanban

 Prioritization is a key factor involved in sprint planning.
 Our Kanban View promotes transparency by allowing team members to see the status of every task at all times.
 Its simple structure and flexibility helps teams utilize their resources most effectively.
 This view shows items in cards categorized by status — Ready to start, In Progress, Waiting for review, Pending Deploy, and Done.

 We can use the GitHub Integration to unify communication and deploys in one place.
 When committing changes based on a task on our board, we can '#' the item ID in the commit message and use our native GitHub Integration to have the commit appear as an update on that item!